SadiqJohn/GPS-Sailboat-Tracker/README.md

 ## How to Use

+### At Home

+1. Upload the `GPS_to_SD.ino` sketch to your Arduino MKR ZERO.

 ### On the Boat

-1. Upload the `GPS_to_SD.ino` sketch to your Arduino MKR ZERO.
-2. Ensure the GT-U7 GPS module is connected correctly.
+1. Ensure the GT-U7 GPS module is connected correctly.
-3. Let the device log GPS data automatically every 5 minutes.
+2. Let the device log GPS data automatically every 5 minutes.

-### At Home
+### Back At Home

 1. Transfer the generated `GPSLOG.CSV` from the SD card to your computer.
 2. Run the Python script: